 This Escrow Agreement shall constitute the entire agreement of the parties with respect to the subject matter herein and supersedes all prior oral or written agreements in regard thereto.

-This Escrow Agreement shall terminate upon the distribution of all Escrow Property from the account established hereunder.
-The provisions of these Terms and Conditions and paragraph 6 of Part I shall survive termination of this Escrow Agreement and/or the resignation or removal of the Escrow Agent.
+This Escrow Agreement shall terminate pursuant to the terms of Section 5 of Part I. The provisions of these Terms and Conditions and paragraph 6 of Part I shall survive termination of this Escrow Agreement and/or the resignation or removal of the Escrow Agent.

 No printed or other material in any language, including prospectuses, notices, reports, and promotional material which mentions “Citibank, N.A.” by name or the rights, powers, or duties of the Escrow Agent under this Escrow Agreement shall be issued by any other parties hereto, or on such party’s behalf, without the prior written consent of Escrow Agent.